Lawrence Mallinson - James White Drinks

 I started James White Drinks in late 1989, initially producing single variety (Bramley, Cox and Russet) clear filtered apple juice as fine non-alcoholic alternatives to wine.
-We still make these delicious juices but over past 27 years have broadened the range, still focussed on brilliant non-alcoholic drinks, to include organic (since 1995) fruit and vegetable juices, Beet It our organic beetroot juice range, Big Tom spicy tomato juice (for which we were granted a Royal Warrant in 2002), Thorncroft hedgerow inspired cordials and Great Uncle Cornelius classic English Refreshers.
+We still make these delicious juices but over past 27 years have broadened the range to include organic fruit and vegetable juices, our organic beetroot juice range, Big Tom spicy tomato juice (for which we were granted a Royal Warrant in 2002), Thorncroft hedgerow inspired cordials and Great Uncle Cornelius classic English Refreshers.

 Over the past 10 years our Beet It concentrated beetroot juice shots have been used by over 200 universities worldwide for both medical and sports performance research.
 The benefits published to date include significant blood pressure reduction for hypertensives, boosts to physical stamina and enhanced reaction speeds.
 Beet It is now well established as a legitimate performance enhancer in the elite sports world and increasingly as a natural control for high blood pressure.

 We started pressing and bottling organic fruit and vegetable juices in the mid-1990's.
 We had carved out a niche position as a premium juice producer and in the mid-1990's the premium end of the market became increasingly interested in organic produce.
 In those days it was difficult to source high-quality organic ingredients and it was a struggle to produce enough juice of the high quality we expected.

 Taste quality was commonly compromised - anything organic would sell.
 Fortunately, supply became more reliable and by the early 2000's organic taste quality was a match for any conventional juice - taste is still the most important criteria for me personally.